-Chances are if you set goals for the new year, one of them is to improve your financial wellness.
-According to the 2020 Pinterest 100 Report, improving our relationship with money will be one of the most popular trends of the year.
+Chances are, if you set goals for the new year, one of them is to improve your financial wellness.
+According to the 2020 Pinterest 100 Report, enhancing our relationship with money will be one of the year's most popular trends.
 It’s not surprising since, for many of us, managing our money is a challenge.

 Creating a Budget

 The budget is the foundation upon which your financial plan rests.
-I think of it as the roadmap where I can plan the best route to get where I need to be in terms of my goals.
-To gain control over your money, you must know how much is coming in and where you spend it.
+I think of it as the roadmap to plan the best route to get where I need to be in terms of my goals.
+To control your money, you must know how much is coming in and where you spend it.
 There are several techniques to help you keep track.

 The zero-based or traditional budget accounts for every dollar of your income and how you will spend it at the beginning of each month.
-Warning: unless you are an extremely detail-oriented individual this technique is probably going to be torture and for the creative spirit, it lacks the spontaneity you enjoy.
-However, for those who embrace getting into the weeds or need to control spending.
+Warning: unless you are an extremely detail-oriented individual, this technique will probably be torture, and for the creative spirit, it lacks the spontaneity you enjoy.
+However, those who embrace getting into the weeds or need to control spending.
 This option may be the perfect budget for you.

 On Becoming Debt Free

 Fact: Americans carry $444 billion in credit card debt alone.
 So it should be no surprise that the Snowball Method of debt repayment is trending up 189% on The Pinterest 100 Report.
-Using this method, you pay the lowest balances, without regard to interest rates, while paying the minimum on your other credit cards.
+Using this method, you pay the lowest balances without interest rates while paying the minimum on your other credit cards.
 When you pay one loan off, you roll that payment to the next, and so on, hence the “snowball” effect on your debt.
-The theory behind the success of this method is that it creates momentum, which inspires you to pay as much as you can on your loans.
+The theory behind the success of this method is that it creates momentum, which inspires you to pay as much was as you can on your loans.

-Another approach to paying off debt, known as the avalanche method, is to throw as much money as you can each month on loan with the highest rate of interest while paying the monthly minimum on your other loans.
-Then you move on the next with the highest rate until your debt is paid.
-The advantages are you pay less in interest and you pay off your loans more quickly.
+Another approach to paying off debt, known as the avalanche method, is to throw as much money as you can each month on a loan with the highest interest rate while paying the monthly minimum on your other loans.
+Then you move on the next with the highest speed until your debt is paid.
+The advantages are you pay less in interest, and you pay off your loans more quickly.
 The disadvantage is you do not see progress as quickly.